baysao/meteor-riotjs/README.md

 ```

 ## Support Riotjs Preprocessor
-##### 1.Create file riot_packages in top project and add file config listing all npm packages of preprocessor you need to process.
+##### 1.Create file riot_packages.json in top project and add file config listing all npm packages of preprocessor you need to process.
 For ex: jade
 ```json
 {
 	"jade":"1.11.0"